jtvberg/StreamDock/README.md

  - I tweaked the search results detail modal a bit

 # Dev Update
  Once I get the metadata selection sorted for local files and maybe an episodes to seasons combined view, I will post a another release.
+I also need to add Peacock scripts now that it is reliably working.

 # StreamDock 2.0.0, The Sequel!
 (Old News)
  It took two years and a lack of focus to get 1.0.0 out the door and upon completion I looked at what I had wrought and wept.